Mass Mentorship

 → Group Exhibition

-The opportunity to exhibit your work from the year together in a London group exhibition in Spring 2026 (venue TBA).
+The opportunity to exhibit work from the year together in a London group exhibition in Spring 2026 (venue TBA).

 → Networking Opportunities